 ISBN 0903517 19 1

-Entire book in one html file
+Entire book in one pdf file

 Nonviolent action is the most promising method of moving beyond capitalism to a more humane social and economic system.
 How can this be achieved?
 Nonviolence versus Capitalism offers a systematic approach, starting with an analysis of capitalism from the viewpoint of nonviolence, outlining nonviolent economic alternatives and describing what is involved in a nonviolence strategy.
 A check list for activists is proposed and used to assess diverse campaigns, including workers' struggles, sabotage, environmental campaigns, social defence, global campaigns and economic alternatives.